Home > Tips & Tricks > Harlequin Shrimp (Hymenocera picta) | The Strange Starfish-Eating Shrimp

 If you’d like to keep a pair of harlequin shrimp in your own aquarium, keep in mind that these guys are pretty sensitive.
 High water quality is very important, which means they might not be the best choice for beginning aquarists.

-Because harlequin shrimp don’t grow all that large, an aquarium of 10 gallons or up should work fine for them, although keep in mind that large aquariums are easier to keep stable.
+Because harlequin shrimp don’t grow all that large, an aquarium of 10 gallons or up should work fine for them as long as you don’t add any large tankmates.
+Do keep in mind that large aquariums are easier to keep stable, which is important given these shrimps’ rather messy diet.

 Harlequin shrimp are not too picky when it comes to their surroundings.
-Just make sure the water flow is on the gentler side and provide plenty of hiding spots.
+Just make sure the water flow is on the gentler side and provide plenty of hiding spots to help imitate their natural habitat.

-As for tankmates, like other shrimp species, harlequins are aggressive towards other shrimp.
+As for tankmates, harlequins are aggressive towards other shrimp even if they belong to the same species, so those are out.
 In turn, they are vulnerable to attacks by larger fish species and might become withdrawn when combined with overly boisterous tankmates.

-A few points about this strange diet of starfish:
+A few points about this strange starfish-based diet:

 • Harlequin shrimp only eat starfish legs.
 This means that you can keep a bunch of starfish in your refugium and snip off one of their legs for shrimp feeding time; the leg will regrow quite quickly.